 Photo: Mark J. Cairns

-Hangar volunteer, Peter Morrison (foreground) patiently working to make the experimental Sherpa SB.4’s jet's wingtips pivot.
+Hangar volunteers, Peter Morrison (foreground) and WIlliam Smyth patiently working to make the experimental Sherpa SB.4’s jet's wingtips pivot.

 Photo: Shorts Archive